 Preparing for the unknown can seem daunting, but the key is to develop a reliable, realistic and detailed plan for the resumption of mission-critical functions dynamically and effectively, and the technology necessary for the implementation of that plan.
 Although these plans will be specific to the needs of each business, there are certain universal principles to keep in mind.

 The first, most fundamental step is to be aware of any compliance requirements.
-Depending on whether you’re an enterprise pharmaceutical company or a budding
+Depending on whether you're an enterprise pharmaceutical company or a budding ecommerce website, you may be required to follow certain regulatory mandates and standards, such as PCI DSS or HIPAA.

 Next, take the time to identify your company's most critical systems and assets.
 Formulate a plan for the quickest recovery of these assets while allocating other less crucial assets in a less rapid, lower-cost solutions.